SLIPO-EU/FAGI/README.md

 * 2Gram
 * longestcommonsubsequence

-The `left`, `right`, `links` and `target` tags refer to the source and target datasets.
+The `left`, `right`, and `links` tags refer to the source datasets.
 Each of these XML tags contain additional tags that describe each of the datasets.

 Specifically: